librato/watchconf/README.md

 Overview
 =========

-Most of the time if you need to make a configuration change to a service you can modify a file, deploy and perform a rolling restart across the cluster.
-But sometimes you would rather not restart, watchconf aims to address those instances.
+Most of the time if you need to make a configuration change to a service you can modify a file, deploy, and perform a rolling restart across the cluster.
+But sometimes you would rather not restart.
+Watchconf aims to address these occasions.

-Watchconf provides a simple read-only interface and several adapters for monitoring data from various sources, so when configuration changes you're notified.
+Watchconf provides a simple read-only interface and several adapters for monitoring data from various sources, so that you're notified when configurations change.

 ## Maven dependency